-Maryland love horse racing, and they’re bound to love the many horse-race betting options now available legally in their state.
+Maryland loves horse racing, and they’re bound to love the many horse-race betting options now available legally in their state.
 All major sportsbooks include a wide array of betting to make horse-racing betting as exciting as the sport itself.
 So pour yourself a black-eyed Susan and start your bets!

 Guide to off-track betting in MD

-With its storied history in the sport, Maryland is prime horse-racing country.
+With its storied history in the sport, Maryland is a prime horse-racing country.
 Now, it’s the perfect venue for legalized off-track betting.
 But with so many options available in the Old Line State right now, it may be tough for even the experience horse-racing fan to sort it all.

 Let’s take a closer look at how legalized horse racing is handled in the state, some of the betting options, and some strategies for fans to make the most out of horse-race betting in Maryland.